BjornJongenelen/Keycloak-documentation/pages/Setup.md

  keytool -genkeypair -storepass password -storepass passworde -storetype PKCS12 -keyalg RSA -keysize 2048 -dname "CN=server" -alias server -ext "SAN:c=DNS:localhost,IP:127.0.
  ```

-Or you can use: [XCA](https://hohnstaedt.de/xca)
+Or you can use: [XCA](https://hohnstaedt.de/xca) ( wich we'll use in this case)
 This application is intended for creating and managing X.509 certificates, certificate requests, RSA, DSA and EC private keys, Smartcards and CRLs.
 Everything that is needed for a CA is implemented.
 All CAs can sign sub-CAs recursively.
 These certificate chains are shown clearly.
 For an easy company-wide use there are customiseable templates that can be used for certificate or request generation.

-## Certificates
 ### Root CA
 Another important part of a network-facing service is the engineer’s capability to understand and configure
 certificates.
-In this case we will set up a “server certificate” which is used to authenticate our Keycloak network
+In this case we will set up a `server certificate` which is used to authenticate our Keycloak network
 service and encrypt all traffic in transit.
 The  authentication portion is  based on  the already-established trust in your system’s keystore (or Mozilla
 Firefox’ keystores in case you’re using that browser).
 Where the certificate of the server is signed by a party